2025 - 2026 Work Plan

 PRC Tournaments

-The Club will hold its Fourth Annual Middle School and High School VRC Tournaments on November 23 and 24, 2024.
+The Club will hold its Fifth Annual Middle School and High School VRC Tournaments on a date TBD.
 Each tournament is expected to be a 34-team event.

-The Club will hold its Second Annual VEX IQ Tournament on January 18, 2025.
+The Club will hold its Third Annual VEX IQ Tournament on a date TBD.
 It will be planned as a 34-team event.

 Team Judging Training

-We will develop and conduct a program to give our high school teams additional training in responding more effectively during the judging sessions at competitions.
-The Napoleon Robotics Club has indicated their interest in working with us to develop and conduct this program.
+We will develop and conduct a program to give our Middle and High School teams additional training in responding more effectively during the judging sessions at competitions.

 Club Website